diracq/quantum-kitchen-sink/README.md

 # Training
 When running the project for the first time, it is necessary to install dependencies.
-Run the following commands from the root director to properly set up your environment and run the training script.
+Run the following commands from the root directory to properly set up your environment and run the training script.
 ```
 pipenv install